 About

 I am a final-year undergraduate student at the Indian Institute of Technology Kanpur, pursuing a B.S. in Statistics and Data Science.
 My research interests center on computational statistics and machine learning.
-I currently work with Prof. Dootika Vats, where my research focuses on advanced Markov Chain Monte Carlo methods, specifically Hamiltonian Monte Carlo for multimodal sampling.
-We are also exploring problems in differential privacy.
-I have also worked on SWAP regression (with Prof. Sharmishtha Mitra) and optimisation algorithms for LAD estimators (with Prof. Debasis Kundu ).
+I will be joining Duke University as a Ph.D. student in Statistical Science in Fall 2026.
+I currently work with Prof. Dootika Vats, where my research focuses on advanced Markov Chain Monte Carlo methods and problems in differential privacy.
+I also work with Prof. Debasis Kundu on optimisation algorithms for LAD estimators.
+I have also worked on SWAP regression with Prof. Sharmishtha Mitra.

 Previously, I gained industry experience as a summer associate at the Boston Consulting Group in Mumbai and academic experience as a research intern under Prof. S. Basu at IIM Bangalore.